5GIC is proud to be collaborating with major regional partners across the UK.

 Creation of 5G "step-out" test facilities for SMEs and start-ups

-In addition to the development of the world-leading, large-scale 5G testbed on the University Surrey Stag Hill campus at Guildford, the 5GIC is working with regional partners to establish a smaller number of smaller, indoor test facilities to service local clusters of digital businesses.
+In addition to the development of the world-leading, large-scale 5G testbed, the 5GIC is working with regional partners to establish a smaller number of smaller, indoor test facilities to service local clusters of digital businesses.
 The first such "step-out" facility was created in the Basingstoke Incubation Hub, managed by SETsquared.

 The Basingstoke 5G facility provides local start-ups and SMEs direct access to an indoor test facility (connected to the Guildford testbed) which allows them to develop and demonstrate new mobile internet products and services for FinTech and other sectors.